engrit-illinois/Get-CMAppDepTypeData/README.md

 - Re-distribute the content of the offending deployment
 - Delete and recreate the offending deployment
 - Increment the revision of the deployment's application's deployment type, by making a benign edit (such as to the name string) and saving it.
 This should trigger all (functioning) clients where this deployment type is deployed to refresh their assignment data.
+- Update the content of the deployment type of the offending application (right-click -> Update Content).
 <br />
 <br />